The-Politico/interactive-news-developer-guide/policies.md

 ### Working hours

 The goal of this team is to be an integral part of the newsroom.
-A principal part of that is simply being here when our coworkers need us, so our working hours must overlap with the rest of the newsroom.
+A principal component of that is simply being here when our coworkers need us, so our working hours must overlap with the rest of the newsroom.
 Team members should be in by **10 a.m.** as a course of habit.
 We will be flexible as projects need us to be, but the mean we revert to should be a regular morning start time.

 ### Comp time